 (53) As stated before, a large percentage of the difficulties experienced by students in Descriptive Geometry, is due to carelessness; fully one half of this carelessness is in the failure to properly letter the H and V piercing points of lines, and the lines of intersection of intersecting planes.
-For this reason each student will do well, to hold himself rigidly to the immediate and proper lettering of the lines, until it becomes a fixed habit.
+For this reason each student will do well, to hold himself rigidly to the immediate and proper lettering of the lines of intersection of planes, and piercing points of lines, until it becomes a fixed habit.
 Except in a few special cases, which will be given, the line of intersection is always indicated by its piercing points, as in Fig. 22.